fairlearn/fairlearn/docs/user_guide/mitigation.rst

 Correlation Remover
 ~~~~~~~~~~~~~~~~~~~
-Sensitive features can be correlated with non sensitive features in the dataset.
+Sensitive features can be correlated with non-sensitive features in the dataset.
 By applying the :code:`CorrelationRemover`, these correlations are filtered out while
 as much as possible information is retained (as measured by the least-squares error).
-This is mathemetically described as:
+This is mathematically described as:

 .. math::
         \min _{\mathbf{z}_{1}, \ldots, \mathbf{z}_{n}} \sum_{i=1}^{n}\left\|\mathbf{z}_{i}